vgl-iisc/mscomplex3d/Readme.md

 ## ✅ Unit Testing via Pytest

-After building the Python module, unit tests can be run using **Pytest** to verify correctness.
+After installing the Python module, unit tests can be run using **Pytest** to verify correctness.

 1. Create and activate a virtual environment at the **root** of the repository (where `pytest.ini` is located):